-Autism spectrum disorder (ASD) is a condition recognized by its heterogeneity in associated symptoms.
+Autism spectrum disorder (ASD) has a diverse array of markers and traits.
 So much so that every individual on the autism spectrum experiences a variety of symptoms different to the next person and many ASD symptoms can be found in other disorders similar to autism.

 Autism is categorized by symptoms such as social interaction and social communication difficulties, restricted and repetitive patterns of behavior, interests, or activities as per the Diagnostic and Statistical Manual of Mental Disorders (DSM-V); other symptoms include sensory sensitivity and atypical behavior.